MysteryCoder456/BeanBot/README.md

 ## Image Commands
 Generate your own memes using the Image commands.
 Making memes with Bean Bot is statistically proven to get more updoots on Reddit, just saying...

+## Word Tracking
+Add words to be tracked so you can see how many times it has been said in the entire server.
+Great for being BadBoyHalo ;)

 ## Shop
 Speaking of buying from the shops, you can buy a variety of items from the shop that can do different things.